mikeckennedy/talk-python-in-production-devops-book/galleries/figure-gallery/README.md

 This gallery contains high-quality versions of all the images in the book.
 Some readers have very high fidelity with the original: Apple Books or the Kindle App on iPad, the Kindle app on  Android tablets, or even the Kindle app on your PC.
 Others, not so much.
 Devices like Kindle e-ink readers, Remarkable tablets, and other e-ink devices often have low pixel density and significantly reduce quality.

-**LICENSE**: Images in the image gallery are copyrighted and not available for reuse.
+**LICENSE**: Images in the image gallery are copyrighted and not available for reuse without express permission.

 ## Chapter 03 Gallery - One Big Server Rather Than Many Small Ones